-Sustainable management of forests which is limited to the public Plantation Forests managed by Kenya Forest Service (KFS), is defined as the conversion of non-planted forest area to planted forest area.
+Sustainable management of forests which is limited to an area of 136, 902ha comprising of public Plantation Forests managed by Kenya Forest Service (KFS), is defined as the conversion of non-planted forest area to planted forest area.
 This is based on a backlog in replanting of areas designated for public commercial plantations.
 Kenya notes that any variations in canopy cover among plantation forests may not be associated to degradation and enhancement and adopted a single canopy cover for plantation forests.
 Sustainable management of forests aims at ensuring a balance between harvests and replanting activities of the public plantation forests in which case the net emissions will be equal to zero.